bahrus/xtal-element/README.md

 ```

-This function will **only work properly in combination with the hydrate function mentioned above.**
+This function will **only work properly in combination with the mergeProps function mentioned above.**

 But xtal-element has grown somewhat skeptical of some of the [best practices advice](https://developers.google.com/web/fundamentals/web-components/best-practices) as far as reflecting primitives by default.
 In order to avoid infinite loops, they suggest making the attribute the source of truth, essentially.
 But that means every time you read a numeric property, it is having to parse the string.
 (Their advice on Boolean properties seems less problematic).
 Regardless, it doesn't match the behavior of native-born elements.
 Naturalized custom elements are already facing [enough struggles as it is](https://github.com/facebook/react/issues/11347#issuecomment-725487281), wanting to be treated the same as native-born's.
 Deviations from what native-born elements do will likely lead to more recriminations, I'm sure.